3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134788591-e65ba01b-3dda-407b-9f91-712af9f224e8.png" width=450>
 *Source: Rendering for Data Driven Computational Imaging, Tristan Swedish*

 * The plenoptic function which describes the degrees of freedom of a light ray.
 The full equation is also time dependent.
-* **Radiance** represents the ray strength, measuring the combined angular and spatial power densities.
-Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.* **
+Light has the properties of waves.
+Like ocean waves, light waves have crests and troughs.
+The distance between one crest and the next, which is the same as the distance between one trough and the next, is called the **wavelength**.
+The **frequency** of a wave is the number of crests (or troughs) that pass a point in one second.
+The wavelength multiplied by the frequency equals the speed at which the wave travels.
+* **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
+Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.

 #### Lightfields capture and rendering
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the amount of light flowing in every direction through every point in space.
 The magnitude of each ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
 The 7D plenoptic function can under certain assumptions and relaxations simplifies to a **4D light field**, which is easier to sample and operate on.

 The 4D lightfield has 2D spatial (x,y) and 2D angular (u,v) imformation that is captured by a plenoptic sensor.
 • the **incident light field** Li(u, v, alpha, beta) describing the **irradiance** of light incident on objects in space
 • the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object
-* **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
-Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.

 ##### Capturing static and dynamic light fields
 Compared to a traditional camera that only captures the intensity of the incident light, a light-field camera provides angular information for each pixel.
 In principle, this additional information allows 2D images to be reconstructed at a given focal plane, and hence a depth map can be computed.